 Intrinsic motivation is driven by intrinsic rewards.

 The discussion on motivation can sometimes be confusing.
 Sometimes extrinsic and external motivation are used interchangeably in the media and even in some academic publications.

-Importance Of Extrinsic Motivation
+The Importance Of Extrinsic Motivation

 Decades of research have shown that extrinsic motivation is often less desirable than intrinsic motivation.
 When people are extrinsically motivated, the quality of engagement, persistence, and creativity tend to be worse4.

 Despite the drawbacks, extrinsic motivation is still important, especially in education and in the workplace.

 Not every activity is enjoyable for everyone, and not everyone can be passionate about the same thing.
 Therefore, in the absence of intrinsic motivation, we rely on extrinsic motivation to get the job done.

 Fortunately, there are four types of extrinsic motivation, and not all of them are created equal.

-Types Of Extrinsic Motivation
+Four Types Of Extrinsic Motivation

 1. External Regulation